krzemienski/awesome-from-stars/README.md

 * [Strawberry-Computer/vibe-compiler](https://github.com/Strawberry-Computer/vibe-compiler): Vibe coding tool with prompts in the repo
 * [BloopAI/vibe-kanban](https://github.com/BloopAI/vibe-kanban): Kanban board to manage your AI coding agents
 * [eastlondoner/vibe-tools](https://github.com/eastlondoner/vibe-tools): Give Cursor Agent an AI Team and Advanced Skills
-* [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit): Run coding agents in a secure sandbox.
-A simple SDK for safely running Codex, Gemini CLI and Claude Code in your app or workflow. 🖖
+* [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit): Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.
 * [amantus-ai/vibetunnel](https://github.com/amantus-ai/vibetunnel): Turn any browser into your terminal & command your agents on the go.
 * [igolaizola/vidai](https://github.com/igolaizola/vidai): RunwayML Gen2 and Gen3 unofficial client to generate videos using AI
 * [HeZhang1994/video-audio-tools](https://github.com/HeZhang1994/video-audio-tools): To process/edit video and audio with Python+FFmpeg. [简单实用] 基于Python+FFmpeg的视频和音频的处理/剪辑。